Plots

 Do I need a building permit for a garden house on a leased plot?

-Whether you need a building permit depends on the size, use, and federal land-specific regulations.
-Check with your local building authority in advance to learn about the regulations in force.
+Whether you need a building permit depends on the size, use, and state-specific regulations.
+Check with the local building authority in advance about the applicable regulations.

 What should I consider when choosing a foundation for a garden house on a leased plot?